 The Giay in traditional dress

 Their habitation, on stilts and also on earth, reserves the main span, located in the middle, for ancestor worship and for welcoming guests.
-Farmers, many of the Giay are also blacksmiths, making silver utensils and engravings themselves.
-In terms of clothing, fairly simple, men or women, they are characterized by black shirts, blouses and pants and an indigo cotton turban.
+While many are farmers, many of the Giay are also blacksmiths, making silver utensils and engravings themselves.
+In terms of clothing, it’s fairly simple for men or women, they are characterized by black shirts, blouses and pants and an indigo cotton turban.
 Women, in addition to silver jewellery, also carry colourful embroidered cloth bags.

 The breath-taking landscapes of Ta Van invite you to one of the most beautiful trekking tours in Sapa during the day.
 In the evening, instead of drowning in the hubbub of hotels, stay with a family to rediscover the pleasure of meeting around the fire.
 Warm hosts and alluring corn alcohol, what unforgettable moments immersed in local life!

 A little further, 17 km from the town is Ta Phin village, land of the Hmong and the Red Dao, two most populous ethnic groups in Sapa.
 The village will seduce you as much by its peaceful atmosphere as by the multi-coloured brocades.
 As soon as you arrive, it is the lovely costumes of the young girls from Red Dao that will strike your eyes.
 You will then come across, at the bottom of the houses on stilts, women in traditional dress who practice weaving.